michaelgraemeshort/michaelgraemeshort.github.io/_posts/2022-08-16-decorators.md

     return inner
 ```

 What about `inner`?
-It must receive the arguments ostensibly passed to `add` and return double their sum.
+It must receive the arguments ostensibly passed to `add` (2 and 3, in this case) and return double their sum.

 ```python
 def double(fn):